cloudandbigdatalab/OpenStack-Doc/magnum/Introduction.md

 ## 2. Architecture
 ![Magnum Architecture Diagram](./photos/magnum_architecture.png)

+### 2.1.
+Components of Magnum

+The Magnum project is composed of three main components, the Magnum API and Magnum Conductor, and the CLI client.

+### 2.2.
+Components Used by Magnum

 Magnum uses the standard OpenStack projects and Heat for orchestration.
 Nodes of Magnum bays are normal Nova or Ironic instances.

 > Magnum uses Heat to orchestrate an OS image which contains Docker and Kubernetes [or Swarm or Mesos] and runs that image in either virtual machines or bare metal in a cluster configuration.